-The Association and RTO may disclose your personal information, in connection with or to further the purposes outlined above, to:
+The Association may disclose your personal information, in connection with or to further the purposes outlined above, to:

 If any of these organisations are located outside Australia, you expressly consent to us disclosing your personal information to those organisations.
 These parties may be located in the following countries: Nil